tychonievich/archimedes/meta/tasks/README.md

 -   A `solution`.
 This must be valid Python code that solves the problem correctly.
 It needn't be pretty.
 -   A `func`tion name if and only if this is a test for a function, not a program.
     Currently a separate task file is needed for each function in a multi-function assignment.

+    If the `func`'s value is an object,

+    - each key is taken as a function name
+    - any fields that could appear at the top-level scope (except for `func`) may appear distinctly for each `func`

 -   Some way of specifying test cases (see [Specifying test cases] below).

 ## Optional Fields